1961 World Series: Game 5

 Future Hall-of-Famers Yogi Berra and Mickey Mantle sat out Game 5, Berra with a stiff shoulder, Mantle still suffering from a hip abscess.
 But substitutes Héctor López and Johnny Blanchard more than made up for the absence of the two stars.
 Lopez drove in five runs with a triple, a home run and a sacrifice bunt, and Blanchard had three hits, including a double and a homer.

 In the first four games, the Yankees scored a total of nine runs off Cincinnati's starting pitchers.
 In Game 5, New York scored five in the first inning.
 Reds starter Joey Jay, with 14 regular-season complete games, would uncharacteristically get just two outs before being relieved.
 After Bobby Richardson singled to start the game, Jay retired Tony Kubek and Roger Maris on fly balls.
 But the flood gates opened when Blanchard hit a two-run homer into the right-field bleachers.
 Elston Howard was awarded a ground-rule double when his blast went through an opening in the left-center field scoreboard.
 Bill Skowron followed with a long single off the left-field fence, scoring Howard.
 Jim Maloney entered the game and was greeted with a Lopez triple that scored Skowron.
 Clete Boyer continued the assault doubling off the scoreboard, scoring Lopez.
-The ninth batter of the inning, Yankee pitcher Ralph Terry mercifully struck out to end the inning but not until five Yankees had touched home plate.
+The ninth batter of the inning, Yankee pitcher Ralph Terry struck out to end the inning but not until five Yankees had touched home plate.

 New York added to its lead in the second on a Kubek single and a Maris double just inside the left-field line.
 The Reds cut the lead in half in the bottom of the third and chased Terry in the process.
 Don Blasingame led off with a single to center, Eddie Kasko singled to left and Vada Pinson hit a fly moving Blasingame to third.
 Frank Robinson then took Terry deep with a three-run shot over the right-center field fence.
 Bud Daley replaced Terry and shut the door on the Reds.

 The Yankee offense added to its lead with five runs in the fourth, the big blows were a two-run single by Skowron and a three-run home run to dead center by Lopez.
 The Reds got a little closer after scoring two runs in the bottom of the fifth (on a two-run Wally Post home run) to cut it to 11–5.
 Then Yankees finished the rout by added two more runs in the sixth on sacrifices by Lopez (on a squeeze play) and Daley (on a fly ball).